Building and using an agent with Dataiku’s LLM Mesh and Langchain#

 Note

 Langchain offers a hub for community members to share pre-built prompt templates and other resources.
-The ReAct prompt below has been taken from there, and it is also possible to fetch it directly with the following code:
+The prompt below has been taken from there, and it is also possible to fetch it directly with the following code:

 # Only need if you want to use a default prompt (may require langchainhub dependency)